hicksjduk/cartesian/README.md

 ## Usage

-A Cartesian product builder is created using a fluent API, where the first sequence to be used is specified by calling the static method `CartesianProductBuilder.of()`, and each subsequent sequence by calling the `and()` instance method of the result of the previous call.
+A Cartesian product builder is created using a fluent API, where the first sequence to be used is specified by calling the static method `CartesianProduct.of()`, and each subsequent sequence by calling the `and()` instance method of the result of the previous call.
 The minimum number of such calls is two (that is, `CartesianProduct.of(...).and(...)`), after which the